 We say such lakes are “thermally stratified”.
-If salt accumulates in the deeper waters, those waters become heavier because of the salt and as the salt content increases, there is more resistance to the normal, temperature induced turnover, and the lake may not turn over at all.
-Then the deeper waters can go anaerobic (devoid of oxygen), making them unsuitable for cold water life.
+If salt accumulates in the deeper waters, those waters become heavier because of the salt and as the salt content increases, there is more resistance to the normal, temperature induced turnover, and the lake may not turn over, usually the spring is affected first.
+Then the deeper waters are more likely to go anaerobic (devoid of oxygen), making them unsuitable for cold water life.
 As well, that can trigger release of phosphorous a plant nutrient- from the sediments, causing the lake to produce an excess of algae which in turn further degrades the lake.

 EC values in the area of 30-60 uS/cm are typical of pristine lakes in the Halifax region.
 6 EC values for Sandy Lake were in that range in 1955 and 1971, and 1980 (not in 1977 however) but samples taken from 1985 onward were well above 100 with an overall upward trend.
 The low values in 1955 and 1971 suggest the lake was likely well below the mesotrophic range (re: figure above), i.e. it was oligotrophic in those earlier years – see this post

 Some literature and links on lakes and road salt